OPPORTUNITIES AND PROGRAMS

 To the Top

-Honors Program
+Honors College

-The Honors Program provides participants with special Honors sections of classes in the freshman/sophomore core curriculum, Honors courses in a variety of majors, the opportunity to pursue interdisciplinary majors, more intensive versions of courses required for departmental majors, and independent research under faculty supervision culminating in an Honors thesis or project.
+The Honors College provides participants with special Honors sections of classes in the freshman/sophomore core curriculum, Honors courses in a variety of majors, the opportunity to pursue interdisciplinary majors, more intensive versions of courses required for departmental majors, and independent research under faculty supervision culminating in an Honors thesis or project.
 In addition to individualized advising throughout their education, the program provides students with special support for graduate and professional school application, as well as national fellowship and scholarship competitions.
-The Honors Program is open to qualified undergraduates in all the schools and colleges of the University.
+The Honors College is open to qualified undergraduates in all the schools and colleges of the University.

 Most Honors classes and seminars have enrollments of 20 students or less and are taught by specially selected faculty.
 Unlike high school Honors or advanced placement classes, the University’s Honors courses do not carry more credit or offer higher grade points.
 Rather, they are smaller, enriched in content, and sometimes more specialized.
 Honors classes provide faculty with opportunities to introduce their disciplines more deeply, employing innovative and more individualized approaches.
 Students in the program choose from over 200 Honors classes offered annually.
 These classes usually fulfill core curriculum or major requirements.
 This bulletin lists Honors sections under the departments in which they are offered.
 Honors section course numbers are followed by an "H."